F-Stops, Explained

 finally, comprehension.

 "F," I learned, could actually mean "fraction".
-The "4"

 in "f4" actually stood for 1/4.
 The diameter of the